 How to Become a Dramat Member

-To become a member, one must work on three Dramat shows.
-If you haven’t worked in Yale theatre before, but would like to know about what’s going on and to let us know about you, please fill out a Blue Card below.
+To become a member, one must work on two Dramat shows.
+If you haven’t worked in Yale theatre before, but would like to know about what’s going on and to let us know about you, reach out to firstname.lastname@example.org or email@example.com.

 How to Continue Being a Dramat Member

 To remain a member of the Dramat one must either attend or have another member proxy for our biannual elections.
-An amendment to the Dramat Constitution effective December 2017 instituted a requirement that requires that members also work on or assist with the administrative functions of at least one production semester.
+Members must also participate in one show per semester, either in an official role, or through attendance at load-in or strike.
 There are no membership dues.